About Tackling Transfer

 National Policy Advisory Board

-As the policy lead, HCM Strategists convenes the Tackling Transfer Policy Advisory Board, which will release strong and clear recommendations for transfer policy in summer 2021.
+As the policy lead, HCM Strategists convenes the Tackling Transfer Policy Advisory Board.
 The board leverages the expertise of a dozen nationally recognized transfer champions whose careers have spanned community college and university executive leadership, state government, and policy research and advocacy.

 The Policy Advisory Board is driving the national discourse on transfer, helping to shift the narrative on transfer, elevate racial equity and respond to the needs of the moment.
 In addition to publications, board members spark dialogue through public speaking engagements targeting key audiences of state policymakers, higher education systems leaders, postsecondary funders, and more.